Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

-# Objective for the chroniqueur Agent
+# Objective: Develop Character Interactions for Isabella Torres

 ### Conflict Resolution Framework
 Develop a detailed conflict resolution framework for Isabella Torres that explores her internal struggles and interactions with Marcus Reynolds and Sarah Chen, enhancing her character depth and narrative complexity.

-## Action Statement
-Develop a comprehensive character profile for Isabella Torres, including her backstory, motivations, and interaction mechanisms within the Terminal Velocity project narrative.

-### Source Files
+1. **Action Statement**
+   - Analyze the existing character profiles of Isabella Torres, Sarah Chen, and Marcus Reynolds to create a detailed outline of their interactions, highlighting key conflicts and resolutions that drive the narrative forward.

+2. **Source Files**
-- Analyze the following files:
+   - Analyze the following specific files:
-  - `demande.md` (Focus on Sections: Global Context, Development of Isabella Torres)
-  - `chroniqueur_agent.md` (Focus on Sections: Responsibilities, Output Standards)
+     - `demande.md`: Focus on the sections detailing the character motivations, relationships, and conflicts.
+     - `specification_agent_configuration.md`: Review the responsibilities and output standards for character development.
+   - Relevant sections include:
+     - Character motivations and internal conflicts.
+     - Inter-character dynamics and relationships.

 ### Target Changes
 - **Files to Modify**: